Guianan bearded saki

 Situation in the wild

 The status of Guianan bearded sakis in the wild has never been officially investigated by the IUCN, the world’s largest nature conservation organisation.
-The currents status of Guianan bearded sakis is ‘not endangered’.
+Though currently, the Guianan bearded sakis are classified as ‘not endangered’.

 At Apenheul

-Apenheul is part of the EEP European breeding programme for Guianan bearded sakis.
-By collaborating with other zoos, we maintain this species in captivity.
+Apenheul is part of the European endangered species programme (EEP) for Guinian bearderd saki’s.
+By working together with other zoos we ensure a genetically healthy and demographically stable population of this species is maintained in zoos.

 Fun facts